Our Staff and Leadership

 RABBI PAMELA JAY GOTTFRIED

-Pamela Jay Gottfried (she/her) is excited to serve as the rabbi at Congregation Beth Tikvah in Marlton, NJ.
-Believing the essential meaning of rabbi is “my teacher,” she strives in her rabbinate to help individual students of all ages reach their potential.
+Pamela Jay Gottfried (she/her) is honored to serve as the rabbi at Congregation Beth Tikvah.
+Believing the essential meaning of rabbi is “teacher,” she strives in her rabbinate to help individual students of all ages reach their potential.

-A strong proponent of pluralism and innovation, Rabbi Gottfried is a board member of Bayit, a collaborative community of liturgists, artists, game designers, and educators creating tools for Jewish life in the 21st century.
-She is an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, where she trained to help people access Jewish wisdom and culture.
-She was also an active member of local organizations that promoted multi-faith conversation and education.
+A strong proponent of pluralism and innovation, Rabbi Gottfried is a board member and member of the Publishing Team of Bayit, a collaborative community of liturgists, artists, game designers, and educators creating tools for Jewish life in the 21st century.
+She is also an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, and blogs for The Wisdom Daily, their online outlet for political, cultural, and spiritual commentary.

-Rabbi Gottfried is the author of Found in Translation: Common Words of Uncommon Wisdom, and is currently working on a collection of creative nonfiction, My Manicure & Other Musings, which includes stories and poems about her experiences as a parent and rabbi.
-In addition to participating in Daf Yomi and attending Spiritual Poetry Writing classes, she spends her free time reading novels, solving The New York Times crossword puzzles, playing Scrabble with her spouse, David, and taking walks with their faithful canine companion, Henry.
+Rabbi Gottfried is the author of Found in Translation: Common Words of Uncommon Wisdom, and is currently working on a collection of creative nonfiction, My Manicure & Other Musings, about her experiences as a parent and rabbi.
+In addition to participating in Daf Yomi and attending Spiritual Poetry Writing classes, she spends her free time solving The New York Times crossword puzzles, playing Scrabble with her spouse, David, and taking walks with their faithful canine companion, Henry.

 Rabbi Gary Gans